Idaho Physician Shortage Facts

 The U.S. is projected to have 120,000 too few doctors nationally.

-• Nearly 40% of American physicians will reach retirement age by 2030.1
+• Nearly 40% of American physicians will reach retirement age.

-• Primary care alone is projected to be short 382 providers.3
+• Primary care alone is projected to be short 382 providers.

-Idaho ranks in the bottom half of all states for primary care doctor availability and for overall physician supply.4
+Overall, Idaho ranks in the bottom half of states for primary care and physician availability.

-39 of Idaho’s 44 counties are health professional shortage areas (HPSAs).5
+39 of Idaho’s 44 counties are health professional shortage areas (HPSAs).

 • Low-income citizens are disproportionately affected by these shortages.

-• HPSA designations indicate areas where there are 3,500 or more patients for every one provider.6
+• HPSA designations indicate areas where there are 3,500 or more patients for every one provider.

 Idaho’s physician-to-patient ratio is 48 percent worse than the national average.